MESAHub/mesa/docs/source/developing/infrastructure.rst

 Frank who pays the hosting fees (through grants at ASU).
 This costs about $100/year.

-New account signups are handled by Frank, Evan, and Rob.
+New account signups are handled by Frank.

 Marketplace
 ^^^^^^^^^^^